 Pros: Stable in strong winds, heated batteries for better performance in cold weather, Water and dust resistant, broader selection of camera for mapping and inspection, multiple-payload configurations

 Cons: Increased cost, Legs do not retract (Only significant for Inspection purposes – does not impact mapping use)

 The DJI Matrice 600 Pro (M600 Pro) inherits everything from the M600 with improved flight performance and better loading capacity.
 Pre-installed arms and antennas reduce time required for setup, and the system’s modular design makes it easy to mount additional modules.
 The airframe is equipped with the latest DJI technologies, including the A3 Pro flight controller, Lightbridge 2 HD transmission system, Intelligent Batteries and Battery Management system.
 Several Zenmuse cameras and gimbals are natively compatible and full integration with third party software and hardware make the M600 Pro ideal for professional aerial photography and industrial applications.

 Recommended Configuration and Accessories: M600 Base Kit, Ronin MX Gimble, 6 Batteries, Sony A7R Series Camera, Go Professional Hardcase; if using with Loki – Geo Snap Triggering System also recommended

 Pros: Can carry MILC/DSLR cameras and LIDAR systems (for example Sony Alpha 6000 and 7 series)

 Cons: Larger/Heavier than other platforms, 6 batteries required per flight, Does not support latest DJI cameras, Does not have obstacle avoidance

-All the drones recommended here are suitable for mapping/surveying operations and can integrate with Loki, our Direct Geopositioning System.
+The DJI M200 is recommended for integration with Loki, our Direct Geopositioning System.